 It is the policy of South African courts to award compensation for the loss or damage actually sustained by the person to whom the compensation is awarded.
 Although the award of punitive damages is generally unknown to the South African legal system, such awards are not necessarily contrary to public policy.
 Whether a judgment is contrary to public policy will depend on the facts of each case.
 Exorbitant, unconscionable or excessive awards will generally be contrary to public policy.
 South African courts cannot enter into the merits of a foreign judgment and cannot act as a court of appeal or review over a foreign court.
 South African courts will usually implement their own procedural laws and, where an action based on a contract governed by a foreign law is brought before a South African court, the capacity of the parties to the contract will usually be determined in accordance with South African law.
 It is doubtful whether an original action based on United States federal securities laws can be brought before South African courts.
-A plaintiff who is not resident in South Africa.
+A plaintiff who is not resident in South Africa may be required to provide security for costs in the event of proceedings being initiated in South Africa.
 Furthermore, the rules of the High Court of South Africa require that documents executed outside South Africa be authenticated for use in South Africa.